Career & Life Advice from Tom Cruise, Don Corleone, & Rocky Balboa

 -- For this event, we needed an integrated "Voice of the Customer".
 Hours of research followed on YouTube for global customer videos on either the future of retail or successful business transitions models.

--- On day three, I moderated a live customer panel (the image at the opening of this post).
+-- On day three, I moderated a live customer panel.
 Getting the panelists together in a casual dinner the night prior to their stage appearance led to very powerful messages delivered by our customers on stage

 -- For the MC and key members of the "run of show" support teams, each day started at 6 AM and ended at 11 PM.